WAC Clearinghouse Writing Guide

 Citation Guide: Chicago Manual of Style (Notes System)

-This guide is largely based on style recommendations from the 14th edition of the Chicago Manual of Style, however, you may also wish to consult the 6th edition of Kate Turabian's A Manual for Writers of Term Papers, Theses, and Dissertations (Chicago: University of Chicago Press, 1996).
-In it you will find many corresponding or similar documentation patterns.
+This guide is largely based on style recommendations from the 17th edition of the Chicago Manual of Style; however, you may also wish to consult the 6th edition of Kate Turabian's A Manual for Writers of Term Papers, Theses, and Dissertations (Chicago: University of Chicago Press, 1996).
+In Turbian's manual, you will find many corresponding or similar documentation patterns.

 Citing Sources within Your Document (Using In-Text Numbering)

-The superscripted number flags the reader's attention to the existence of a citation note bearing the same number located either at the bottom of a page or the end of a book or document.
+The CMS notes in-text citation system is simple: It relies on numbers.
+A superscripted number replaces parenthetical in-text citations.
+The superscripted number flags the reader's attention to the existence of a citation note with the same number located either at the bottom of the page or the end of a document or book.

 CMS In-Text Numbering Rules are as follows: